dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

-A hybrid-application pipeline acts as an intermediary between an enterprise business process and D-Wave's compute infrastructure made available via the solver API (SAPI) and the Leap service. :numref:`Figure %s <HybridAppPipeline>` provides a high-level illustration of a hybrid-application pipeline integrated into an enterprise business process.
-Enterprise business processes can involve many different business systems such as enterprise-content development systems (e.g., Microsoft Sharepoint), database management systems, and data lakes (in the figure, these various business systems are represented by ``Business System 1``, ``Business System 2``, and ``Data Storage``).
-A hybrid application receives requests from a business system and uses D-Wave's Python-based and open-source software development kit (SDK), the Ocean SDK, to submit problems via SAPI REST calls to the hybrid solvers in D-Wave's Leap service.
-The hybrid solvers return solutions and, again using the Ocean SDK, the hybrid application receives and returns those solutions to the appropriate business system.
+A hybrid-application pipeline acts as an intermediary between an enterprise business process and D-Wave's compute infrastructure made available via the solver API (SAPI) and the Leap service. :numref:`Figure %s <HybridAppPipeline>` provides a high-level illustration of a typical hybrid-application pipeline integrated into an enterprise business process.
+Enterprise business processes can involve many different business systems such as a user interface, enterprise-content development systems (e.g., Microsoft Sharepoint), database management systems, and data lakes.
+A hybrid application receives input data from various systems in the business technology stack and uses D-Wave's Python-based and open-source software development kit (SDK), the Ocean SDK, to submit problems via SAPI REST calls to the hybrid solvers in D-Wave's Leap service.
+The hybrid solvers return problem results and, again using the Ocean SDK, the hybrid application receives such results; the hybrid solver postprocesses the results and returns solutions to the appropriate business system.

 .. figure:: ../_images/hybrid_app_pipeline.png
     :name: HybridAppPipeline
-    :alt: Hybrid-application pipeline integrated into an enterprise business process
+    :alt: Hybrid-application pipeline integrated into a business technology stack

-    Hybrid-application pipeline integrated into an enterprise business process.\ [#]_
+    Hybrid-application pipeline integrated into a business technology stack.\ [#]_

 .. [#] QPU solvers are not shown in this figure, but the solver API is also
     used to call them.

-A typical hybrid-application pipeline is as follows:
+A hybrid application can orchestrate the execution of any number of problems for running the complex pipelines that many enterprise businesses require.
+The following process illustrates a basic, hybrid-application pipeline, which can be used as a model for more complex ones.

 #.
 Authenticate and authorize your access to the Leap service via your solver API
     token and configuration of the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>` package.
 For information, see :ref:`ocean_sapi_access_advanced`.

 #.
-Preprocess your data, which includes handling problem and model formulation,
+Preprocess your input data, which includes handling problem and model
-    storing the formulated problem, and, optionally, retrieving additional data from data sources.
+    formulation, storing the formulated problem, and, optionally, retrieving additional data from data sources.

 #.
 Upload your problem to the Leap service.

+    A best practice is to separate uploading problems from submitting them.

 #.
 Submit your problem to a hybrid solver.

+    A best practice is to force HTTP(S) connections to close after each submission for long jobs on certain networks.
+For information, see the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>` package.

 #.
 Wait and poll the hybrid solver for completion of the hybrid job as well as
     retry on solver failures.
 For information, see the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>` package.

 #.
-Post-process the solution, which typically includes the following:
+Post-process the problem results, which typically includes the following:

-    *   Unpacking the solution.
+    *   Unpacking the problem results.

-    *   Interpreting and converting the solution into a form suitable for the appropriate business system and users.
+    *   Interpreting and converting the problem results into a form suitable for the appropriate business system and users.

-    *   Sending notifications to business systems and users,
+    *   Sending notifications to business systems and users.

 A real-world example of an enterprise-level hybrid-application pipeline is Pattison Food Group's